developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/remotenotification/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 The vibration time in milliseconds.
 Default value is assigned to 0.
-If the pattern array is null, this time will be used otherwise pattern takes precedence.
-The supported values are 0ms to 2550ms.
-Behavior is undefined for any other value.
+If the pattern array is null, this time will be used; otherwise pattern takes precedence.
+The supported values are 0 ms to 2550 ms. Behavior is undefined for any other value.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.vibrationDuration</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Remotenotification.vibrationDuration</code>

 ####Platforms

 * Android

+##Remarks

+### Reconnecting to a Device
+To reconnect to a device after disconnection, quit and relaunch the Enterprise Browser application; the underlying layer does not support automatic device reconnection for use of the RemoteNotification object.